 - Property must be below the Nebraska Department of Economic Development Housing Rehab Standards

-- Homeowner completes the interview process & detailed application
+- Homeowner provides documentation for the application

-- Initial inspection
+- Initial inspection conducted

 - Work is completed by the contractor selected by the homeowner